dinosoeren/walls.dev/content/project/arduino-robot/index.md

 ---
 date: 2015-06-23 14:00:09-06:00
 draft: false
-title: Arduino Robot Solves Mazes Using Subsumption Architecture
+title: My Arduino Bot Solved a Maze That It's Never Seen
 slug: arduino-robot
 summary: An Arduino-powered robot named Pyat that solves mazes using subsumption architecture, featuring layered behaviors and a dynamic grid system to